OctopusDeploy/blog/blog/2022-01/jenkins-running-endtoend-tests/index.md

 ## Conclusion

-You can use E2E tests to validate applications through their public interfaces as the final level of automated testing.
+E2E tests provide you the ability to validate applications through their public interfaces as the final stage of automated testing.
+Unlike unit tests, E2E tests are often orchestrated with external tools.
+For example, Cypress provides the ability to automate interactions through a web browser, and Newman provides the ability to script and verify interactions with HTTP APIs.

 In this post you learned how to:

 * Run a Cypress browser based test.
 * Run a Newman API test.